I’m Carl Atteniese (アテニジ、かール), a Tokyo-based Writer, Artist, Voice Actor, Comic, Videographer from New York.

-I like to say I was born in Brooklyn, raised in Long Island, and started growing up in South Korea–in my late twenties.
+I like to say I was born in Brooklyn, raised on Long Island, and started growing up in South Korea–in my late twenties.

-I make maxims, poems, essays, drawings, photographs, and on occasion–voices.
+I make maxims, poems, essays, drawings, photographs, and on occasion mimic voices.

 I have taught English as a Second Language for eighteen years, have worked as a voice actor and an industrial & educational actor, have done stand-up comedy and poetry, and am a love counselor and activist.
-I have a petition on http://moveon.org to ban private campaign finance and restore democracy to America.
+I have a petition at http://moveon.org to ban private campaign finance and to restore democracy to America.
 Politically I have also worked for Amnesty International, the Central American Refugee Center, Sierra Club, Gay Men’s Health Crisis (I am straight, but support equal human rights for all), Stop the War and Greenpeace, among others – all as an advocate, or activist.

 I began doing voice acting while teaching in South Korea.
 As a teacher, I lent my knowledge of English grammar, pronunciation, and style to the task of proof-reading and editing the scripts I read as a voice actor and narrator for such clients as CJ E&M Entertainment, The Korea National Broadcasting Federation’s Arirang TV, Android, Hyundai, Samsung, Human, and others.
 I am also a comic and a mimic.
 I reproduce voices and personalities, as well as accents.
 In my comedy I like to impersonate Christopher Walkin, Sean Connery, Jack Nicholson, George Carlin, and others.

-I believe English is now the lingua franca, because billions are learning it the world over.
 Having a language all people can speak means we can negotiate issues and understand one another.
-I believe this is very important — not only in maritime, aerospace, and scientific endeavors — but also in medicine, politics, human rights and in the very real dangers posed by climate change… and with Near Earth Objects.
+I feel this is very important – not only to maritime, aerospace, scientific and industrial endeavors – but also in medicine, politics, human rights and in the very real dangers posed by climate change and with Near Earth Objects.

 Of course English is also essential in helping people of different cultures communicate for the benefit of international commerce and the arts.
 Many great works of art, in theater, prose, essay and poetry are in English – and let’s not forget about comedy, where the line between humor and news casting has become quite blurred in America.

 About How I Teach

 I write about philosophy, society, culture, politics, ethics, the environment, and space exploration, with the last subject being of great interest to me since I was a boy.
-I had wanted to become an astronaut — but the arts pulled me in another direction after I realized that proclivities resulting from an unknown ailment at the time kept me quite distracted (I appear to be — and have been at times diagnosed — moderately hypoglycemic, which had deleterious affects on my cognition, memory, concentration, and calm until I was diagnosed and learned how to care for this health issue to and manage it – and now I am fine).
+I had wanted to become an astronaut — but the arts pulled me in another direction after I realized that proclivities resulting from an unknown ailment at the time kept me quite distracted (I appear to be – and have been, at times, diagnosed as moderately hypoglycemic – the symptoms of which had deleterious affects on my cognition, memory, concentration, and calm until I learned how to care for this condition and manage it – and now I am fine).

-The reason I speak and read about all the other issues mentioned here is I believe our voice and compassion are what set us free — if we express ourselves firmly, compassionately, and articulately.
+The reason I speak and read about all the other issues mentioned here is I feel our voice and compassion are what set us free – if we express ourselves firmly, virtuously and articulately.

-I am writing several books when I have the time – one on the process of love, because I am immensely passionate and believe love is the single-most important skill human beings must learn in order to foster good mental, societal, and relationship-health.
-You can learn more about my ideas on love at My Advice Page, also linked in the menu at the top of the page.
+I am writing several books when I have the time – one on the process of love, because I feel love is the single-most important skill human beings must learn in order to foster good mental, societal, and relationship-health.

 I have been drawing pictures (and writing and entertaining people) since I was a boy.
 (I draw with my right hand.
 The picture, here, is a reversed image.)

-I began drawing astronauts and spaceships and moved on to people in their more natural forms–especially when I became a teenager and young adult in my twenties.
+When I was young I began drawing astronauts and spaceships and moved on to people in their more natural forms – especially when I became a teenager and young adult in my twenties.

 I went first to a community college on Long Island, where I tried my hand in studies of the sciences and liberal arts.
 Later I went to an art college in Manhattan, New York City.